slipwayhq/slipway_docs/docs/guides/timezones-and-locales.md

 The locale is also made available to Components through the `LC` and `LC_ALL` environment variable _within_ the Component.

-In addition to being made available to Components through the `TZ` and `LC` environment variables, they is also added to the Rig's
+## Rig Context

-`context`, and can be accessed by using the `$.context.timezone` or `$.context.locale` [queries](/docs/basics/rigs#rigginginput).
+In addition to being made available to Components through the `TZ` and `LC` environment variables, the timezone and locale are  also added to the Rig's `context`, and can be accessed by using the `$.context.timezone` or `$.context.locale` [queries](/docs/basics/rigs#rigginginput).